 I went back a few days later for impressions.
 I’ve heard that lots of people really hate the impression process but it was fairly quick and painless.
 The impressions have to be perfect and they took three top impressions and two bottom impressions before they were satisfied.
 The orthodontist sent the impressions to Invisalign and Invisalign created my treatment plan.
 A few weeks later my aligners were back at their office.

 When I went in to get my aligners I had no idea what was going to happen.
 I knew that I might be getting attachments and that I would get some of my aligners to take home.
 I wasn’t sure how many aligners total I was going to get.
 It turns out my treatment plan has 25 upper and lower aligners.
 (I was sort of surprised because I thought my case would be a little milder than that.)
 25 aligners means 50 weeks total, not including any refinements in the treatment that might need to be made along the way.
 So I was a little surprised by the 25 aligners.
 I was a lot surprised by the number of attachments I received.
 I think it’s 16, with more to come further down the road.
-Attachments are little bits of tooth colored resin bonded to the teeth.
+Attachments are little bits of tooth colored material bonded to the teeth.
 They help the aligners do their job.
 Although they’re super visible to me everyone who’s seen me swears they would have never noticed them if I didn’t point them out.